 Welcome!
-I'm honored to
+I'm honored and privileged to

-My goal in researching and writing this book (a more than 20 year project), was to do my best to understand the incredible person known to us as Jesus of Nazareth.
-The sources were virtually infinite, beginning with the gospels, but including centuries of relevant and often contradictory literature.
-I asked myself, and these sources many questions: Did Jesus believe he was the son of God?
+My goal in researching and writing this book (a more than 30 year project), was to do my best to understand the incredible person known to us as Jesus of Nazareth.
+The sources were virtually infinite, beginning with the Gospels, but including centuries of relevant and often contradictory literature.
+I asked myself, and these sources, many questions: Did Jesus believe he was the son of God?
 Of course, every Jewish male believed he was the son of God.
 Did Jesus consider himself to be divine?
 A very different question and one The Murdered Messiah seeks to answer.
 Did Jesus think he was the Messiah?
 Perhaps.
 Must the Messiah be a king?
 A warrior?
 A priest?
 A prophet?
 All of the above?
 Who did Jesus believe himself to be and how did he conceive his earthly mission?
 Why would a man whose entry into Jerusalem at Passover was a triumph, be suddenly and mysteriously murdered by the Romans?

 If he were the Messiah, how could he be viciously murdered?
 Theologians have devised an explanation for the inexplicable: He died for our sins.
 Why is God so cruel that he demands this act of redemption?
 The Jewish people were the only true monotheists on the planet.
 Hundreds of thousands of Jews had congregated in Jerusalem to celebrate Passover, the feast of liberation.
 But if they were not miserable sinners, what was the reason for Joshua’s terrible sacrifice?